justcore69/justcore69/README.md

 - 👋 Hi, I’m Andrew
-- 👀 I’m interested in Game Development and Programming
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning front-end development and some C++

 <!---
 JustAnCore/JustAnCore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.